BRACKNELL & DISTRICT POOL LEAGUE CONSTITUTION

 In Singles and Doubles Knock-out Cup Matches, the break for the opening frame will be decided by lagging with subsequent frames being the subject of alternate breaks.

-Substitutes - A team may nominate a maximum of 6 reserves per night and they may be used in the second half of all Team League and Knock-out Cup Matches.
+Substitutes - A team may nominate a maximum of 6 reserves per night and they may be used in the second and third sets of all Team League and Knock-out Cup Matches.
 Reserves names must however be included on the Score Card before the start of the match.

 A team may use a maximum of 2 players under 18 years of age per match.
 All Teams should note that the host Landlord or Landlady must be informed before the Match of any player under 18 and it is left to his or her discretion as to whether or not these players are allowed into the venue or allowed to play.
 The League shall have no jurisdiction in relation to any resulting disagreement between venues and such disagreements shall not be brought in front of a Committee Meeting.